Assault on Ivangorod: Assault

 In the summer of 1496, 70 vessels with 2,000–5,000 men entered saield into the river Narva and managed to penetrate 20 kilometers upstream towards Ivangorod which had a garrison of 3,000 men.
 The commander was Yuryi Babich.
 The fortress presented the Swedes with an excellent strategic objective for a Swedish counterstrike.

 The Swedish vessels carried guns designed for deck-to-shore fire and were built to destroy opposing land batteries and the troops carried gunpowder firearms.
-Ivangorod l,acked sufficient fortifications, only having unfinished wooden bastions.
+Ivangorod lacked sufficient fortifications, only having unfinished wooden bastions.
 It also lacked guns and the militia had little firearms.
 After an eight-day long, the Swedes stormed the fortress, overruning the garrison after eight hours.

 The Swedes thoroughly sacked Ivangorod, massacring 3,000 inhabitants, civilians along with the garrison.
 In a few days, the Swedes departed back to Finland with 300 prisoners and expensive furs.
 The reason for the departure and destruction of the fortress was that neither Knut or Svante had the recources to stay and defend it.